redis/lettuce/docs/user-guide/redis-json.md

 * (Advanced mode) - custom JSON parsing using a user-provided JSON parser
 * (Power-user mode) - unprocessed JSON documents that have not gone through any process of deserialization or serialization

-> [!IMPORTANT]\
+!!!
+NOTE
-> In all the above modes, the driver would refrain from processing the JSON document in the main event loop and instead delegate this to the user thread.
+    In all the above modes, the driver would refrain from processing the JSON document in the main event loop and instead delegate this to the user thread.
 This behaviour is consistent when both receiving and sending JSON documents - when receiving the parsing is done lazily whenever a method is called that requires the JSON to be parsed; when sending the JSON is serialized immediately after it is passed to any of the commands, but before dispatching the command to the event loop.

 ## Default mode
 Best for:

 * Most typical use-cases where the JSON document is parsed and processed

-### Example usage:
+### Example usage

 ```java
 RedisURI redisURI = RedisURI.Builder.redis("acme.com").build();